vboussange/EvoId.jl/docs/src/index.md

-# ABMEv.jl: Agent Based Model for Evolutionary Dynamics
+# EVOID.jl: Agent Based Model for Evolutionary Dynamics

-ABMEv.jl is a package aimed at simulating the evolutionary dynamics of a population in a multidimensional space.
+EVOID.jl is a package aimed at simulating the evolutionary dynamics of a population in a multidimensional space.
 The population is modelled at the individual level.
 Individuals experience four elementary events : birth, death, mutation and migration.

-- ABMEv.jl hence falls in the realm of *Agent Based Model*.
+- EVOID.jl hence falls in the realm of *Agent Based Model*.
-ABMEv.jl provides a numerical laboratory for evolutionary dynamics, supplying
+EVOID.jl provides a numerical laboratory for evolutionary dynamics, supplying
 - flexible types for individuals, which can
     - evolve over any combination of space
     - store ancestors trait,